Sea Eagle Management Scheme - Annual Report 2022

 This annual report provides an overview of SEMS support in 2022, highlights key areas of fieldwork delivered and feedback from some participating holdings on SEMS support.

-The Sea Eagle Management Scheme (SEMS) provides advice and support to farmers and crofters concerned about or experiencing livestock predation by white-tailed eagles, or sea eagles as they are often known.
+The Sea Eagle Management Scheme (SEMS) provides advice and support to farmers and crofters concerned about or experiencing livestock predation by white-tailed eagles or sea eagles, as they are often known.

 It is widely acknowledged that in some places, sea eagles predate live, healthy lambs and the impact on farmers and crofters livelihoods can be significant.
 The issue of livestock loss is complex and the impacts extend beyond the direct loss of individual animals.

 Predation on hill flocks, which rely on recruitment to the flock adapted to that environment and hefted to that place, can adversely affect the sustainability of the whole livestock system.
-Changes to the flock age structure and the loss of genetic characteristics from the flock are all impacts which can be experienced as a result of lamb loss.
+Changes to the flock age structure and the loss of genetic characteristics from the flock are all impacts that can be experienced as a result of lamb loss.